Derzo/AdvancedReplaysDocumentation/ReadMe.md

 (gif)

-Before you start recording, you have to initialize the ReplayActors.
+Before you can start recording, you have to initialize the ReplayActors.
 The function for that is `AddReplayActors`.

 (picture of the function)